LLM App Store Analysis: A Vision and Roadmap: Definitions and Motivations

-\textbf{This rapid expansion parallels the earlier trajectories observed in traditional mobile app stores}~\cite{harman2012app}, where the proliferation of apps necessitated advanced analytical approaches to ensure quality, security, and relevance.
-Just as mobile app store analysis has become indispensable in optimizing user experience and app performance~\cite{Zhu_2024}, a similar emphasis on LLM app store analysis is crucial~\cite{zhang2024look}.
-This new domain presents unique challenges and opportunities, from ensuring the ethical deployment of LLM technologies to navigating the complex dynamics of user engagement and content moderation.
-Unfortunately, \textbf{the academic landscape in this area remains starkly underexplored, presenting an extensive frontier teeming with opportunities for inquiry}.
+\textbf{The rapid expansion of LLM app stores parallels the earlier trajectories observed in traditional mobile app stores}~\cite{harman2012app}, where the proliferation of apps necessitated advanced analytical approaches to ensure quality, security, and relevance.
+Just as mobile app store analysis has become indispensable in optimizing user experience, app performance, and market dynamics~\cite{Zhu_2024}, a similar emphasis on LLM app store analysis is crucial~\cite{zhang2024look}.
+This emerging domain presents unique challenges and opportunities, from ensuring the ethical deployment of LLM technologies to navigating the complex dynamics of user engagement and content moderation. \textbf{Given the potential impact and rapid growth of LLM app stores, comprehensive research in this area is of paramount importance.}

+\textbf{\underline{Current State of Research.}} Recent studies have begun to address this need by initiating preliminary investigations into LLM app stores, particularly the GPT Store.
+For example, researchers have examined various aspects, such as the landscape of the LLM app, security threats, and datasets~\cite{zhang2024first,su2024gpt,hou2024gptzoo}.
+Some studies have explored the ecosystem of GPT Store, emphasizing the need to consider their societal impact, potential biases, misinformation issues, and privacy concerns~\cite{zhao2024gpts,tao2023opening,antebi2024gpt}.
+To address security risks, Hou~\ea~\cite{hou2024security} proposed a framework for identifying potential threats in LLM apps, such as misleading descriptions, sensitive information collection, and the generation of harmful content.
+Additionally, Lin~\ea~\cite{lin2024malla} investigated real-world malicious services that have integrated LLMs, underscoring the critical need to confront the cybersecurity challenges posed by the misuse of these powerful models.